V4Fire/Client/src/components/base/b-virtual-scroll/README.md

     M -- "False" --> O["Return"]
 ```

-#### Difference between ComponentItem with type `item` and `separator`

-The component allows rendering two types of components:

-- `item` - Main component (main content).
-- `separator` - Other components, such as dividers or separators.

-There is no significant difference between them, except that they are treated differently in fields like `remainingItems` in the `VirtualScrollState`.
-As the name suggests, the `remainingItems` property only considers components with the `item` type, while `remainingChildren` considers components with both `item` and `separator` types.

-The distinction between `item` and `separator` types is mainly used for calculating certain properties based on the type of components present in the `VirtualScrollState`, such as the number of items till the end of the scroll.

-#### Overriding in Child Layers

-The main use case for overriding in child layers is to modify the default behavior of functions or methods.

-For example, it may be useful to override the logic of `shouldStopRequestingData` if you want to implement a default logic that takes into account the `total` field of the response when making a decision.

-There may also be situations where you need to modify the `renderGuard`.
-Currently, the component loads data until the number of items reaches the `chunkSize` and then renders them.
-By overriding the `renderGuard`, you can achieve partial rendering, where the component renders the available data regardless of whether it reaches the `chunkSize`.

 #### Performing Last Render

 The `b-virtual-scroll` component adheres to a strategy where it always performs a "final" rendering.